-E BOARD OF DIRECTORS
+F BOARD OF DIRECTORS

-1 The composition of the Board will be; the Sport Committee Chairmen who become Directors as a result of their election to be Committee Chairmen, their Directorships lasting for the duration of their mandate as Committee Chairmen.
-Six Directors elected from across the membership.
-A Financial Director appointed by the Board.
-The Chairman and Deputy Chairman of the Board will be elected from the members of the Board.
-Each Director will have an equal vote.
-The Chairman will be entitled to vote and will also hold the 'casting vote'

-where necessary.
-The appointments of Chairman and Deputy Chairman may be any one of the Directors except the Financial Director.
+1. There shall be up to twelve Directors elected to the Board.
+The composition of the Board will be: the Sport Committee Chairmen who become Directors as a result of their election to be Sport Committee Chairmen and six Directors elected from across the membership.
+A Finance Director/Advisor appointed by the Board as and when the Board see fit to do so.
+The Chairman and Deputy Chairman of the Board will be elected by and from the members of the Board.
+Each Director has an equal vote.
+The Chairman will be entitled to vote and will also hold the 'casting vote' where necessary.
+The appointments of Chairman and Deputy Chairman may be any one of the Directors except the Financial Director/Financial Advisor.